-Customer testimonials are frequently used by marketers to increase conversion rates, yet they don’t necessarily have to be delivered in a written format.
+Customer testimonials are frequently used by marketers to build trust and increase conversion rates, yet they don’t necessarily have to be delivered in the traditional written format.

-Video customer testimonials are often much better received than their text-based counterparts and it has been stated that video enjoyment can increase a customer's purchase intent by ninety seven per cent.
-Furthermore, web pages that display video are shown to have superior time-spent-on-page metrics.
+Video customer testimonials are often much better received than their text-based counterparts.
+It has been stated that enjoyment of a video can increase a customer's purchase intent by 97 percent.
+And web pages that display video show superior time-spent-on-page metrics.

-The best testimonials are ones that are credible, compelling accounts of a personal experience that somebody has had with your product or service.
+The best testimonials are credible, compelling accounts of a personal experience that somebody has had with your product or service.

-They essentially take the form of a customer story, followed by branding and a call to action.
+Essentially, they tell a customer's buyer journey story, followed by company branding and a call to action.

 Identify the right interviewee

-So who should you choose to be the customer for your corporate video?
-A really good candidate for the job would ideally be someone who is at ease on camera, able to improvise, confident and full of energy.
+So, who should you choose to be the narrator for your corporate video?
+A really good candidate for the job would be someone who is at ease on camera, able to improvise, confident and full of energy.

-Your sales team might be able to help you find a customer that really fits the ticket, and if they have developed a strong business relationship, it may even be sensible to ask them to reach out personally to request an interview (and possibly even to have them on set during filming.)
+Your sales team might be able to help you find a customer that really fits the ticket.
+If they have developed a strong business relationship, it might even be sensible to ask them to reach out personally to request an interview (and possibly even to have them on set during filming).

 Remember, you can coach people through camera shyness.
 Authentic testimony is more valuable than finding a great spokesperson.